 In Excel, we have three specific functions to convert text from one case to another.
 Whereas there is another case for which we don’t have any function or any other option.

-You might be wondering: What sentence case actually is?
-Well, in sentence case, for an entire sentence, the first letter of the first word should be in the capital case and the rest of the letters of the first word and all the other words should be in lower case.
-Something like this:
+In sentence case, for an entire sentence, the first letter of the first word should be a capital letter and the rest of the letters of the first word and all the other words should be in lowercase.

 Now, the thing is.
 How can we convert a normal text to a sentence case in Excel if we don’t have any particular function or option?